“It is much safer to be feared than loved”

 What if I told you you could have it in the comfort of your own home, whenever you wished?
 What if I told you there was a new game released which takes Machiavelli at his darkest and makes a virtue of betrayal and anarchy?
 And what if I told you I was one of the people who helped design it?

 REIGN is a new card game, recently released and ready to take the board-game world by storm.
 If you’ve found this post interesting, chances are you’ll love REIGN.
 If you’re unsure if there’s any real alternative to Machiavellian politics, it’s the perfect game to test it out—you may be surprised at what you find.

 I’ve got a bit more information about REIGN on my own website here but feel free to check out the official website as well.
-At the moment it’s only available in Australia, so all you Aussies, head down to your local board game store and ask them if they’re stocking it (and if not, why not) and to everyone overseas, keep an eye out ’cause hopefully it’ll come soon to a store near you…
+At the moment we’ve only got it out into Australian stores so far, so all you Aussies, head down to your local board game store and ask them if they’re stocking it (and if not, why not).
+For everyone, Australian or international, you can also order it direct from our website so really there’s no excuse.

 All the best and, remember, there can be only one…